 The following solutions may help you relieve your discomfort for emergencies:

 If a wire is poking you, first try to bend it with a spoon or a pencil eraser.
 If you are unsuccessful, place a small piece of wax or wet cotton over it to buffer it.
-You may also try to snip the wire with nail clippers or wire cutters for an emergencies.
+You may also try to snip the wire with nail clippers or wire cutters for emergencies.

 If a bracket, or brace, is loose and still attached to the archwire, leave it in place.
 It can flip around the wire and become uncomfortable, simply flip it back around so it is facing the normal direction.
-If it remains uncomfortable, cover with wax and call for an appointment.
+If it remains uncomfortable, cover it with wax and call for an appointment.

 If a band (metal circle around the back teeth) is loose and is still attached to the archwire, leave it in place.
 Do not attempt to connect elastics to a loose band.
-Discontinue wearing elastics until the band is recemented.
+Discontinue wearing elastics until the band is re-cemented.

 Using tweezers, try to place your wire back into place.
 If doing this and using wax does not help, as a last resort use a small fingernail clipper to clip the wire behind the last tooth to which it is securely fastened.
 If your discomfort continues, place wax on it.

 When you get your braces on, you may feel general soreness in your mouth and teeth may be tender to biting pressures.
-Take acetaminophen (Tylenol) or ibuprofen (Advil) as you normally would for a headache.
+Take acetaminophen (Tylenol) or ibuprofen (Advil) as you usually would for a headache.
 Plan soft foods for meals until the discomfort goes away — which is usually 2-4 days.
 If the discomfort gets progressively worse or remains the same after 4 days, call us!

-The lips, cheeks and tongue may also become irritated for about one week as they adjust and become accustomed to the surface of the braces.
+The lips, cheeks, and tongue may also become irritated for about one week as they adjust and become accustomed to the surface of the braces.
 There are a few things you can do to help cope with this.
 You can put wax on the offending braces to provide a smoother surface.
 We’ll show you how to do this!
-Also, you can be relieved by rinsing your mouth with a warm salt water mouthwash.
+Also, you can be relieved by rinsing your mouth with warm salt water mouthwash.
 Dissolve one teaspoonful of salt in 8 ounces of warm water, and rinse your mouth vigorously.
 Lastly, placing Orabase on the affected area may numb the area; this can be found in your local pharmacy.